This Time,

 • Holding meetings or workshops to learn and plan

-• Writing letters to elected officials and circulating petitions
+• Writing letters to elected representatives and circulating petitions

 • Reaching out to the media with group statements and positions